Now in closed beta

 "What is Parendipity and how does it work with Skylight?"

-Parendipity is an AI-powered scheduling layer for families.
-It connects to the places your family's schedules actually live — school emails, sports apps, group chats, and PDFs — extracts events automatically, and syncs them to Google Calendar.
-Because Skylight pulls from Google Calendar, your Skylight display stays current without you touching it.
-Parendipity handles the input.
+Parendipity is an AI-powered family logistics layer.
+It continuously monitors the places your family's schedules actually live — school emails, coach emails, league emails, and attached PDFs — extracts events automatically, and syncs them to Google Calendar.
+Because Skylight syncs from Google Calendar, your display stays current without you doing anything.
+Parendipity handles continuous, background ingestion.
 Skylight handles the display.
+The two work together.

 Schedules live everywhere

 One email from school.
 One PDF from the league.
 One text from the coach.
-None of them talk to each other.
+Keeping up with all of them takes real effort.

 The shift